DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 ### 7.3 Validation in List Editors

-List controls in the DevExpress ASP.NET suite provide the `DataSecurity` property that specifies how a control handles input values that do not exist in the list.
+List controls in the DevExpress ASP.NET suite expose the `DataSecurity` property that specifies how a control handles input values that do not exist in the list.
 By default, this property is set to `Default`.
 With this setting, an editor accepts values that aren't in the list.
 Set the `DataSecurity` property to `Strict` to prohibit such values.

 If you use the Strict DataSecurity mode, ViewState is disabled and you use perform data binding in runtime, you should perform data binding on `Page_Init`.
 Binding on `Page_load` is too late because an editor's validation triggers earlier then its items are populated.